amrvac/amrvac/doc/par.md

 For resistive MHD, the time step is also limited by the diffusion time: `dt &lt; dtdiffpar*dx^2/eta`.
 The default is `dtdiffpar=0.5`.
-Further restrictions on the time step can be put in the `getdt_special` subroutine in the [AMRVACUSR module](@ref amrvacusr_specialsource).
-The library routines for viscosity and div B diffusive cleaning, all use the coefficient `dtdiffpar` in their stability conditions. `dtTCpar` with default value of 0.9/ndim limits the time step of thermal conduction.
+Further restrictions on the time step can be put in the _usr_get_dt_ subroutine in the mod_usr.t.
+The library routines for viscosity and div B diffusive cleaning, all use the coefficient `dtdiffpar` in their stability conditions.
 The `typecourant='maxsum'` means that the time step limit for the CFL conditions takes the maximum over a summed contribution to the maximum physical propagation speed for all dimensions.
 The detailed formulae are found in setdt.t.